OgarProject/Ogar/README.md

 # Ogar
-An open source Agar.io server implementation, written in Node.js.
+A fully functional open source Agar.io server implementation, written in Node.js.
+Ogar is designed to be used with the latest Agar.io client (as of 6/9/15).

-## Project Status
-The project is nearly complete.
-Here's a rough list of what's been done and what needs to be done:

-- [x] Master server basic implementation
-- [x] Game server basic implementation (clients can connect)
-- [x] Single-cell movement
-- [x] Randomly generated cells and viruses
-- [x] Ejecting mass
-- [x] Splitting
-- [x] Multi-cell player movement
-- [x] Cells eating other cells
-- [x] Leaderboard
-- [x] Team mode
-- [x] Spectate mode

-Playerbots are currently basic and for testing purposes.
-To use them, change "serverBots" to a value higher than zero (I like to use 50) in the config field of GameServer.js.

 ## Obtaining and Using
 If you are on Windows, Ogar no longer requires an installation of node.js to run.
 Simply launch the batch file that is included to run the server.
 This is a beta feature, and if there are any problems, switch back to using Ogar with node.js.
 The rest of this section is for non Windows users.